KLab-UT/trimming_raw_reads/README.md

 ```
 > note: This will copy to whatever directory you are in.

+At the top of the page, you should see information about the 'Basic statistics' for your reads in the file example.fastq.
+You have 25 total sequences in this file, each of which is of length 100 bp.
+If you look at the example.fastq file (e.g., ```less example.fastq```), you'll see that each read is 100 bp in length (this is your read length).

-You should see a plot that looks like this:
+Under this, you should see a section called 'Per base sequencing quality' with a plot that looks like this:

 ![abbrev-pipeline](./images/fastqc_plot.png)

 This shows you the average quality score for your reads at each position.
-If you look at the example.fastq file (e.g., ```less example.fastq```), you'll see that each read is 100 bp in length (this is your read length).
-On this plot, you'll see that
+On this plot, you'll see that each column represents a position (1-100).
+Each column also has a value represented by the blue line.
+This is your average score at that position across your reads.
+Most of the reads start of strong (Phred score > 30), but this tapers towards the end where the score drops beneath the standard threshold of 30.
+The base calls with scores less than 30 should be trimmed (removed).
+> note: We chose '30' as our cutoff.
+However, the cutoff you choose may be different.
+You need to decide based on the needs of your project what your cutoff is going to be.

+# Trimming

+To trim our reads, we will use the program 'fastp'.
+The syntax for this program is simple: